 You are allowed to defer the start of your studies for up to one year.
 Your letter of acceptance is however valid for only one year, meaning that you will need to re-apply if you wish to enrol after that time.
 Please also keep in mind that when you defer the start of your studies, for administrative reasons you will need to resubmit both your enrolment in Studielink and your UvA application form before starting the programme.
 In that case, instead of sending the required documents, please upload your letter of acceptance.
 The admissions decision will be based on the entry requirements that apply for the academic year in which you wish to enrol.

 If you decline acceptance, please do not forget to de-enrol from the Master’s programme in Studielink.

-All documents need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent with the printed version of the completed online application form to the following address:
+All documents need to be officially certified (i.e., must bare the original stamp or signature of your university or a notary), and sent to the following address: